Joe Lynam

 Joe Bernard Lynam is an Irish broadcaster who is the Business Editor for Irish radio station Newstalk.
 He also presents the Newsroom on the BBC World Service in the United Kingdom.

 He was appointed in January 2022.

 Lynam is best known a business presenter and correspondent.
 Before joining Newstalk, he has served as interim business presenter on BBC Radio 4's flagship Today programme.
 Between 2011 and 2013, he was the business correspondent on BBC Two's Newsnight.

 Overview

-Between 2008–2012, Lynam was the BBC's Weekend Business Correspondent covering economic, business, company, financial and personal finance news on the main BBC One bulletins as well as BBC News, BBC World News, BBC Radio 4, BBC Radio 5 Live and the BBC World Service.
+Between 2008 and 2012, Lynam was the BBC's Weekend Business Correspondent covering economic, business, company, financial and personal finance news on the main BBC One bulletins as well as BBC News, BBC World News, BBC Radio 4, BBC Radio 5 Live and the BBC World Service.

 At the height of the European debt crisis 2011–2012, Lynam was business correspondent with Newsnight and travelled to Cyprus, Spain, Belgium, Italy and Ireland to cover the sense of fear in many Eurozone countries.

 He was also relief Business Presenter on BBC News and BBC Breakfast.